Garbage & Recycling Collection Schedules

-- All tree trimmings, dead plants, weeds, leaves, and dead tree debris not exceeding six feet (6’) in length, four inches (4”) in diameter and yard debris in plastic bags no heavier than 50 pounds per bag.
+- All tree trimmings, dead plants, weeds, leaves, and dead tree debris not exceeding six feet (6’) in length, four inches (4”) in diameter and yard debris in bags no heavier than 50 pounds per bag.

 - Bagged leaves will be collected along with residents’ garbage and recyclables.
 All bagged leaves must be free of sticks and other debris.
 Residents are allowed up to 20 bags per week.
 Bags cannot be larger than 40 gallons in size and cannot be more than 50 pounds in weight.